-Net finance costs have decreased from £0.6 million to £0.3 million.
-This is mainly due to a revaluation of our derivative financial instruments.
-A decrease in their value in 2014 resulted in a £0.3 million charge to finance income.
-In 2015 this charge was replaced by a marginal increase in their value.
+Net finance costs have remained constant at £0.3 million.
+This charge includes the revaluation of our derivative financial instruments.
 These financial instruments are the interest rate agreements the Group entered into to mitigate its interest rate risk on its bank borrowings.
+Their revaluation at each year end has introduced volatility into our net finance costs in prior years.
+In 2016 there was a marginal increase in their value.

-The Group's effective income tax rate of 32.2% of operating profit is expected to remain constant despite a reduction in corporation tax rates in the UK as most of the expense is incurred in overseas jurisdictions which are not affected by this reduction.
+The Group's effective income tax rate of 32.7% of operating profit is expected to remain constant despite a reduction in corporation tax rates in the UK as most of the expense is incurred in overseas jurisdictions which are not affected by this reduction.